Regulation in Progress

 2. The Forbidden Door

 For two whole days, Kat respected the request.
-She sunbathed.
-She journaled.
-She even made a valiant attempt at scrambled eggs.
-But curiosity — predictably — began to twitch.
+She sunbathed, she journaled, and she even made a valiant attempt at scrambled eggs.
+But curiosity, predictably, began to twitch.

-So it was on her final morning, after an invigorating dip and a well-deserved nap on the beach — this time safely concealed behind her favourite bikini (she had already indulged her curiosity on the alternative) — that Kat decided it was time to investigate.
+So it was on her final morning, after an invigorating dip and a well-deserved nap on the beach — this time safely concealed behind her favourite bikini — that Kat decided it was time to investigate.

 3. The Room of Curiosity